almutveraart/Nonparametric-trawl-estimation/Section5.2-Code/README.md

 The script generates the following outputs for each ticker:

 ### Plots (EPS format)
+- `A_OnePath.eps` - Plot of the first sample path of ticker A
+- `A_Hist.eps` - Plot of the histogram of the first sample path of ticker A
+- `A_ACF.eps` - Plot of the ACF of the first sample path of ticker A
 - `{TICKER}_Ratio_Naive.eps` - MSE ratio vs naive forecast
 - `{TICKER}_Ratio_Exp.eps` - MSE ratio vs exponential trawl
 - `{TICKER}_Ratio_LM.eps` - MSE ratio vs LM trawl